AMWA-TV/is-device-configuration/docs/Backup & restore.md

 `Note`: This does not mean that the backup & restore functionality can only be used in these scenarios.

+## Definitions

+A `device`, for the purposes of this section, is a physical or logical entity that can be backed up and restored using the procedures described.
+It may or may not correspond to an IS-04 Device or IS-04 Node.

+`Backup data set` is the set of data retrieved from a device using the backup procedures described.
+This is represented as an [NcBulkValuesHolder](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-device-configuration/device-configuration/#ncbulkvaluesholder) object.

+`Device revision` represents any combination of software versions (this includes firmware) and hardware revision that dictates the functionality of the device.
+As a vendor evolves a product through its lifecycle the hardware, software and/or firmware that make up a device is likely to change.
+From time to time customers install new software or firmware issued by the vendor that changes how a device behaves.
+Changes to a device's hardware, such a peripherals or plug-in cards added or removed, could also change its behaviour.
+Each of these changes can affect how easily a `backup data set` is restored to a device.
+The `device revision` is used to represent the ensemble of the versions of all the various components that affect a device’s functionality.
+It is up to a vendor to decide what changes to a device represent a change of `device revision`.
+A software upgrade will likely result in a device being considered to have a different `device revision` but a vendor could decide that a change in, for example, PCB colour does not represent a different `device revision`.

+`Backup validation fingerprint` is an optional string in a `backup data set` that can be used to capture the various versions of the hardware, software and/or firmware that made up a device at the time the backup was performed.
+The `backup validation fingerprint` can be used by a device to help decide whether the `backup data set` being restored to it is compatible.
+The format of the string is defined by the vendor and is opaque to other systems.
+This could contain information such as:

+- Manufacturer key
+- Product key
+- Software versions
+- Hardware revisions
+- Backup response hash
+- Timestamp
+- Whether its a full device model backup or a subset

+A `compatible revision` is a change of `device revision` such that all of the `backup data set` taken before the revision can be successfully validated by the modified device.
+If the `backup data set` can not be successfully validated it is said to be an `incompatible revision`.

+A `device model` in the context of this specification refers to all the objects and their properties which are exposed in the configuration API.

+A `full backup` is a `backup data set` that includes all properties for all role paths of a device model.
+This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).

+A `partial backup` is a `backup data set` that includes only a subset of role paths of a device model.
+This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).

+A `complete restore` is when all properties for all role paths in a `full backup` or `partial backup` are successfully applied to a `device`.
+This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).

+An `incomplete restore` is when some properties of a `full backup` or `partial backup` are not successfully applied to a `device`.
+This might occur when a `backup data set` is restored to an `incompatible revision`.
+This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).

+A `selective restore` can be used to apply only selected parts of a `backup set` to a device.
+This is achieved by using the [/bulkProperties endpoint](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#setting-bulk-properties-for-a-role-path).

 ## 1. Performing a backup

 Creating a backup is performed by using the `bulkProperties` endpoint of a device alongside the [Get verb](https://specs.amwa.tv/is-14/branches/v1.0-dev/docs/API_requests.html#getting-all-the-properties-of-a-role-path).